 34 Ways to Decorate Your Home with Garland

 Long chains of leaves or flowers, known as garlands, have been around for centuries.
 They were originally used in religious ceremonies, but over time were more commonly used as decorations in homes and other buildings at times of celebration.
-They were worn during weddings and festivals, and adorned statues.
+They were worn during weddings, festivals, and placed on adorned statues.

 Today, garland is most commonly used to decorate homes for the holidays, and there are more than a dozen different ways to do so, with a variety of materials.

 Places to Decorate With Garland